zettlrobert/notes/sass/README.md

 The & Selector in Nesting
   & character is used to specify where a parent selector should be inserted.
-  Write pseudoclasses in a less reptitive way.
+  Write pseudoclasses in a less repetitive way.

   SCSS
   .notecard{